JuliaParallel/HDFS.jl/HDFS.md

 ## HDFS API

-These are wrappers over HDFS C APIs in `libhdfs`.
+Available in module `HDFS`, these are wrappers over HDFS C APIs in `libhdfs`.
-File `test/dfs_test.jl` has examples that illustrate API usage.
+Files `test/dfs_test1.jl` and `test/dfs_test2.jl` have examples that illustrate API usage.

 ### Types